rgeo/rgeo-geojson/README.md

 gem install rgeo-geojson
 ```

-See the README for the "rgeo" gem, a required dependency, for further installation information.
+See the README for the `rgeo` gem, a required dependency, for further installation information.

 ### Development and support